What is a Community Foundation?

 How are the assets of CFFK invested?

-The fundamental objective is for the Foundation’s endowed funds to achieve a total rate of return that facilitates a spending policy of 4.5% to 5%, after administrative expenses ranging from 1% to 2%, while maintaining the long-term purchasing power of the endowment.
+The fundamental objective is for the Foundation’s endowed funds to achieve a total rate of return that facilitates a spending policy of 4.25%, after administrative expenses ranging from 1% to 2%, while maintaining the long-term purchasing power of the endowment.

 Funds in the investment pool are commingled.
 A fund accounting software program tracks each fund’s activity separately.